NordicSemiconductor/pc-ble-driver/Installation.md

 1. Check environment
     ```bash
     # You are now in root directory of pc-ble-driver
-    # Make sure environment variables have been set
-    # as described at beginning of this section
     $ SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"
     $ cd hex
     $ mkdir build && cd build